smartdevicelink/sdl_evolution/proposals/NNNN-strict-versioning-for-outgoing-core-messages.md

 In each example below, SDL Core sends a notification or response to the mobile application.

-  1. The request contains a invalid/unknown parameter for the given message version.
+  1. The request contains an invalid/unknown parameter for the given message version.

     1.1 Unknown Parameter